nataliaspeck/git-guide/README.md

 To add a remote repo in your Git, you can use `git remote add REMOTE_NAME`

 To list your configured remote repos, you can `git remote`

+## branch

+To create a new branch, we use `git checkout -b BRANCH_NAME`

+To list all the branchs, we use `git branch`

+To delete a branch, we use `git branch -D BRANCH_NAME`

+To change the working branch, we use `git checkout BRANCH_NAME`

+Rebasing and merging are both designed to integrate changes from one branch into another branch but in different ways.

+ - **Merge** `git merge BRANCH_NAME`
+merge mantains the chronological history of commits, and add a new commit, called merge commit

+ - **Rebase** `git rebase BRANCH_NAME`
+rebase add the commits in the finish of the branch,  the order is not keep